Balantidium coli: Life cycle

 Infection occurs when a host ingests a cyst, which usually happens during the consumption of contaminated water or food.
 Once the first cyst is ingested, it passes through the host's digestive system.

 While the cyst receives some protection from degradation by the acidic environment of the stomach through the use of its outer wall, it is likely to be destroyed at a pH lower than 5, allowing it to survive easier in the stomachs of malnourished individuals who have less stomach acid.
 Once the cyst reaches the small intestine, trophozoites are produced.
 The trophozoites then colonize the large intestine, where they live in the lumen and feed on the intestinal flora.
 Some trophozoites invade the wall of the colon using proteolytic enzymes and multiply, and some of them return to the lumen.
 In the lumen, trophozoites may disintegrate or undergo encystation.
 Encystation is triggered by dehydration of the intestinal contents and usually occurs in the distal large intestine, but may also occur outside of the host in feces.
 Now in its mature cyst form, cysts are released into the environment where they can go on to infect a new host.

 Epidemiology

 Balantidiasis in humans is common in the Philippines, but it can be found anywhere in the world, especially among those that are in close contact with swine.
 The disease is considered to be rare and occurs in less than 1% of the human population.
 The disease poses a problem mostly in developing countries, where water sources may be contaminated with swine or human feces.
+Use of contaminated manure as fertilizer and insufficient waste water treatment can lead to the contamination of crops and water supplies.

+The cyst life stage is considered infective due to its protective outer wall allowing it to survive the acidic conditions of the stomach, while the trophozoite is unable to tolerate acids of 5 pH or lower.
+Cysts are able to survive up to 10 days outside of the host at room temperature, while in feces they can survive multiple weeks.
+The trophozoite form however is only capable of surviving for a few hours outside of the host or up to a few days in feces or a moist environment.

+Diet can play a role in the susceptibility of the host to infection.
+Captive and domestic animals being fed a high starch diets are commonly observed to have a higher prevalence of infection than what is observed in wild populations.
+Captive and domestic animals can also have an increased likely hood of infection; B. coli is commonly reported in species of captive monkey and primate, where as their wild counterparts have lower prevalence.
+Prevalence can also vary widely between species of host with the highest being observed in pigs, ranging anywhere between 30 and 100% infection in some populations.
+In buffalo and camels a prevalence between 0 and 50% can be observed in India, Pakistan, and other middle eastern countries.